Refine and Represent: Region-to-Object Representation Learning: Results

 \section{Results}

-We evaluate \ours via common transfer learning paradigms by pretraining on the train set of the ImageNet ILSVRC-2012 dataset \cite{russakovsky2015imagenet}.
-We evaluate representations when finetuned for object detection and instance segmentation on COCO and semantic segmentation on PASCAL VOC and Cityscapes.
-Furthermore, we perform several ablations exploring the various formulations and implementation specifics of \ours discussed below.
-We also investigate unsupervised object segmentation on Caltech-UCSD Birds 200-2011 \cite{wah2011caltech} using our ImageNet pretrained models.
+We evaluate \ours via common transfer learning paradigms by pretraining using the images in the train set of the ImageNet ILSVRC-2012 dataset \cite{russakovsky2015imagenet}.
+We evaluate representations when finetuned for object detection and instance segmentation on MS COCO \cite{lin2014microsoft} and semantic segmentation on PASCAL VOC \cite{everingham2010pascal} and Cityscapes\cite{cordts2016cityscapes}.
+We also explore pretraining on scene-centric data and provide experiments which evaluate transfer performance after pretraining using MS COCO \texttt{train2017}.
+Additionally, we investigate performance on unsupervised object segmentation for Caltech-UCSD Birds 200-2011 \cite{wah2011caltech} when using our ImageNet pretrained models.
+Lastly, we perform several ablations exploring the various formulations and implementation specifics of \ours.
+Unless otherwise stated, results for existing methods are computed using pretrained weights officially released by the authors.
 The license, PII, and consent details of each dataset are in the respective papers.
-We provide the code/models from this work at \url{https://github.com/KKallidromitis/r2o}.
+The code and models used in this work will be made publicly available.

-\paragraph{Architecture} We use a ResNet-50 \cite{he2016deep} architecture for all encoders.
-Following, BYOL, all projector and predictions heads are 2 layer MLPs which use batch normalization \cite{batchnorm} after the hidden layer.
-Our region refinement step uses the C4 output from our target network.
+\paragraph{Architecture} We use a ResNet-50 \cite{he2016deep} architecture for all encoders in order to enable fair comparison with prior works.
+In the Appendix, we explore using a Vision Transformer (ViT) encoder \cite{dosovitskiy2020image}.
+Following BYOL, all projector and predictor heads are 2 layer MLPs which use batch normalization \cite{batchnorm} after the hidden layer.
+Our mask prediction step uses the C4 output from our target network.
 For efficiency purposes, we perform K-means over the mini-batch on each GPU.
-Our refined mask $m$ is of shape (14, 14).
+Our predicted mask $m$ is of shape (14, 14).
 We use RoIAlign \cite{he2017mask} to align $m$ with views $x_1$ and $x_2$.
 Our region-to-object representation learning step applies mask-pooling to the C5 output of the ResNet-50 similar to the existing use of global pooling.